channacy/channacy/README.md

 💬 Ask me about **Node.js, React, MongoDB... or anything tech-related**

-⚡ Fun fact: **Minsky and Papert show that a perceptron can't solve the XOR problem.
+⚡ Fun fact: **Minsky and Papert showed that a perceptron can't solve the XOR problem.
 This contributed to the first AI winter, resulting in funding cuts for neural networks.**

  </div>